vanderoffice/CA-Strategy/Executive Draft/strategy-document.md

 **Target:** 100% of data governance team members trained in foundational competencies by Year 2

-**Innovation Ambassadors Network:**

-**Purpose:** Peer champions driving cultural change within departments

-**Selection:**
-- 30-40 per agency (1-2 per major division)
-- Nominated by leadership, volunteer interest
-- Respected by peers, credible change agents

-**Activities:**
-- Peer learning sessions (monthly)
-- Champions for new tools and practices
-- Early adopters providing feedback
-- Supporting colleagues through change
-- Celebrating innovation and risk-taking

-**Support:**
-- Quarterly training on change leadership
-- Recognition and awards for contributions
-- Direct access to E3 leaders for feedback
-- Career development opportunities

-**Expected Impact:**
-- Distributed change leadership (not just top-down)
-- Peer influence overcoming resistance
-- Faster adoption of innovations
-- Culture shift toward continuous improvement

 ---

 ## 8. Breakthrough Modernization Fund

-For detailed budget projections, cost models, and five-year financial analysis, see [Appendix F: Budget and Financial Models](appendices.md#appendix-f-budget-and-financial-models).
+For detailed budget projections, cost models, and five-year financial analysis, see [Appendix F: Budget and Financial Models](technical-appendices.md#appendix-f-budget-and-financial-models).

 ### 8.1 Fund Structure and Capitalization